dominantcoin/12/documentation/SPORKS.md

 SPORK_ID = 10012
 SPORK_VALUES = ["1000;100", "800;200", "600;400"]
 ```
-It means that there are 3 historic values:
-1000 coins starting from block 100,
-800 coins starting from block 200,
-600 coins starting from block 400.

 ## How to activate sporks

 Spork can needs to be signed by private key that was used to create spork address which is hardcoded into protocol.